 Andrea enjoys spreading the word about the positive effects of evidence-based, innovative healthcare design on improving patient outcomes where ever she can, having spoken at ASHE, AAHSA, Center for Health Design, International Medical Spa, NeoCon and NeoCon East, Hospital Build (Dubai) and other healthcare focused conferences and events.
 Her healthcare design work and research efforts have been published in healthcare focused journals and have won ASID and IIDA healthcare design awards.
 For her considerable efforts in the healthcare design industry Andrea was selected out of 150 nominees as one of the “top twenty designers who are making a difference in advancing the design of healthcare facilities” in Healthcare Design magazine.

-Tom has 24+ years of experience with the planning, architectural design, and construction components of the New York State Department of Health’s Certificate of Need Program, directing the effort for 16 of those years while overseeing the review and approval of more than $2 billion dollars of new projects annually.
-Tom has been honored by Columbia University’s Mailman School of Public Health for his service to New York State’s health care system, recognized by Healthcare Design Magazine as one of 20 national professionals “making a difference” , and awarded a Leadership Award from the New York Society for Health Planning.
+Tom’s 30+ years of experience with the planning, architectural design, and construction of healthcare facilities was spent primarily with the New York State Department of Health’s Certificate of Need Program.
+Tom has been honored by Columbia University’s Mailman School of Public Health for his service to New York State’s healthcare system, recognized by Healthcare Design Magazine as one of 20 national professionals “making a difference”, and awarded a Leadership Award from the New York Society for Health Planning.
 Tom is also a founding member of the CHD’s Environmental Standards Council.
 He has been intimately involved with development of the Guidelines for Design and Construction of Health Care Facilities since 1997, eventually serving on both the Steering Committee and the FGI Board of Directors.
+After retiring in 2011 Tom consulted with a select group of healthcare facilities and providers until 2018.

 Debra Levin, MA, EDAC, President and CEO, The Center for Health Design

 Debra’s trailblazing efforts in the field of healthcare facility design research, education and advocacy have propelled The Center for Health Design (CHD) into industry consciousness and the forefront of healthcare design.